knobs-dials/duppy/README.md

         duppy -R frames_*

 * When you have many files, you can consider checking size ranges may help, e.g. all files over 200MB, then between 10MB and 200M, then everything under 10MB.
-This gives you the large space savings first, and can make the data more likely to come from the page cache as we don't clobber it as quickly.
+This gives you the large space savings first.
+Also, if you do repeat runs, this will serve a lot from page cache instead of disk.

         duppy -s 200M         /data/varied
         duppy -s 10M  -S 200M /data/varied